 Makes sense right?
 People fit on a bell curve of performance don’t they?

-competing with other companies.”
+rather than competing with other companies.”

 So this case is extreme, clearly.
 But I’ve seen it.
 I’ve been in the room, cringing.